 The proposed plan for LWC consists of clearing and snagging approximately 3.3 miles of channel (Figure 9, Appendix B).
 Proposed modifications begin 4,000 feet upstream of the mouth of Bayou Manchac and continue to 1,200 feet upstream of Pecue Lane and are designed to reduce flood damages in the immediate area caused by headwater flooding in the stream channel.
 It is anticipated stage lowerings of up to 3 feet would occur within the stream channel.
-The proposed improvements begin at station 40+00 (4,000 feet upstream of the mouth of Bayou Manchac) and continue upstream to station 211+65 (1,200 feet upstream of Pecue Lane).
+The proposed improvements would begin 4,000 feet upstream of Bayou Manchac and continue upstream stopping 1,200 feet upstream of Pecue Lane.
 A total of approximately 35.7 acres (24.83 AAHUs) of existing BLH would be permanently impacted by the proposed action in LWC with approximately 31 acres (23.71 AAHUs) from clearing and snagging activities, approximately 4.20 acres (1.02 AAHUs) from staging and approximately .50 acres (.10 AAHUs) from access points.